-- ٠ Babysitting
+- Babysitting

 - In-line hockey

 - Open swim

 - Senior activities

 - Weight training

-- ٠
+- Yoga

 - Dance

+- Fitness screening

+- Kickboxing

+- Parties and events

+- Soccer

+- Wellness classes

 - Day camps

-- Fitness screening

-- Kickboxing • Parties and events

 - Gymnastics

 - Massage therapy

 - Preschool programs

-- Soccer

-- Yoga

-- Wellness classes

-- Swim lessons Wrestling
+- Swim lessons

+- Wrestling

 Volunteer Organizations/Leagues/Associations/Public/Private Partnerships: In addition to the above listed recreational programs, many other clubs and groups offer social, competitive, and child-oriented recreational activities.
 Many of these groups are volunteer organizations requiring payment of annual or monthly dues to support activities.
 These groups serve an integral role in recreation planning because they offer programs for residents that are not offered by the City of Birmingham.
 The following groups are active in Birmingham and utilize city properties and facilities: